Moonpig/moonpig-technical-assessment/README.md

 ## Criteria

-We will assess your submission based on the issues you comment on, as well how your feedback is presented.
+We will assess your submission based on the points raised in your feedback, along with how it is presented.

 ## How to Run